erkac/f5-demo-lab/F5-CLI/README.md

 I've found out that `f5-cli` is sensitive to `python` version.

 ## Makefile
 Recently I added the `Makefile` to this repository.
-So instead of manualy following all the procedures in the chapter below, you can now just run:
+So instead of manually following all the procedures in the chapter below, you can now just run:
 ```bash
 make LICENSE=<your_registration_key>
 ```
 This will do the following:
 1. Install SSH keys to BIG-IP
-2. Fix issues with Config Utilit in Chrome on Mac
+2. Fix issues with Config Utility in Chrome on Mac
 3. Configure system parameters to run DO smoothly:
   - Disable DHCP on MGMT interface,
   - Set Admin Password,